FreeCutter/XYZ_ONESEATER/README.md

 ![](https://github.com/FreeCutter/XYZ_ONESEATER/blob/master/OneSeater_Assembley.png)
 [OneSeater_Assembley.stl](https://github.com/FreeCutter/XYZ_ONESEATER/blob/master/OneSeater_Assembley.stl)

-The XYZ ONESEATER is a trike bicycle which frame and stearing components are mainly build out of 25mm square aluminium tubing.
+The XYZ ONESEATER is a trike bicycle which frame and steering components are mainly build out of 25mm square aluminium tubing.

 This is the Github repository providing the sources of the project as FreeCad-files (.FCStd) as well as the resulting technical drawings summarized in the pdf-document [OneSeater_Techdrawings](https://github.com/FreeCutter/XYZ_ONESEATER/blob/master/OneSeater_TechDrawings.pdf).